JetBrains/intellij-sdk-docs/tutorials/custom_language_support/find_usages_provider.md

 ```

 ## 11.2.
 Register the Find Usages Provider
-The `SimpleFindUsagesProvider` implementation is registered with the IntelliJ Platform in the plugin configuration file using the `lang.findUsagesProvider` extension point.
+The `SimpleFindUsagesProvider` implementation is registered with the IntelliJ Platform in the plugin configuration file using the `com.intellij.lang.findUsagesProvider` extension point.
 ```xml
   <extensions defaultExtensionNs="com.intellij">
     <lang.findUsagesProvider language="Simple"